Key takeaways

 What's the difference between Bacs, Faster Payments, and CHAPS?

-How do I recover money sent to the wrong account?
+How can I recover money sent to the wrong account?

 View this article in another region:AustraliaNew ZealandSingaporeUnited StatesGlobal